ogniandantchev/smart-document-ocr-agent-on-azure/README.md

-# Simple Mistral OCR# Azure AI Document OCR Agent
+# Simple Mistral OCR

-A clean, minimal implementation for document OCR using Mistral OCR model deployed on a dedicated Azure endpoint.A production-ready Azure AI Agent for document OCR using Mistral OCR, built with Azure AI Foundry, Microsoft Agent Framework, and Streamlit.
+A clean, minimal implementation for document OCR using Mistral OCR model deployed on a dedicated Azure endpoint.A production-ready Azure AI Agent for document OCR using Mistral OCR and Streamlit.

 ## 🏗️ Architecture